ssp21/ssp21-spec/ssp21.md

 * **mode_data** - Additional data data interpreted according to the *security_mode*.
 Whether this field is empty or not depends on the mode.

-##### Reply Handshake Begin
+##### Handshake Begin Reply

-The responder replies to *Request Handshake Begin* by sending *Reply Handshake Begin*, unless an error occurs in which case it responds with *Reply Handshake Error*.
+The responder replies to *Handshake Begin Request* by sending *Handshake Begin Reply*, unless an error occurs in which case it responds with *Reply Handshake Error*.

 ```
-message ReplyHandshakeBegin {
+message HandshakeBeginReply {
-   function : enum::Function::REPLY_HANDSHAKE_BEGIN
+   function : enum::Function::HANDSHAKE_BEGIN_REPLY
    ephemeral_data: SeqOf[U8]
    mode_data: SeqOf[U8]
 }